Altinn/altinn-platform/services/promrule-to-azpromrulegroup/README.md

                 end
             end
-        else Object has not been marked with our finalizer ThisController ->> K8s: Add our finalizer to the object end
+        else Object has not been marked with our finalizer ThisController ->> ThisController: Add our finalizer to the object ThisController ->> K8s: Update Object
+        end
     end
 ```